bcdannyboy/EmailHunter/README.md

 - `-k` or `--api_key`: Your SerpAPI key.
 - `-d` or `--domain`: The target domain to search for email addresses.
+- `-m` or `--max_presults`: The maximum number of results to pull from.
-- `-r` or `--regex_config`: Path to the regex configuration file.
+- `-r` or `--regex`: Regex patterns to match local email address parts.

 ### Example

-`python hunter.py -k abc123xyz -d bcdefense.com -r regex.ini`
+`python hunter.py -k abc123xyz -d bcdefense.com -r [A-Za-z09]{6}`

-This command will search for email addresses that belong to the bcdefense.com domain, using the regex patterns defined in regex.ini.
+This command will search for email addresses that belong to the bcdefense.com domain and that have a local part of 6 characters in length.
+The results will be saved in a CSV file named emails.csv.

-## regex.ini File

-The regex.ini file is a crucial component of EmailHunter.
-It contains two regular expressions:

-- `email`: Defines the pattern for matching email addresses.
-Example: `[^@]+@bcdefense.com` matches any string followed by @bcdefense.com.
-- `local`: Specifies the pattern for the local part (before the @ symbol) of the email address.
-Example: `[A-Za-z0-9]{6}` matches any alphanumeric string of exactly 6 characters.

-### Customizing regex.ini

-You can modify regex.ini to suit your specific needs.
-For instance, to hunt for emails from a different domain, change the email pattern accordingly.
-Similarly, adjust the local pattern to match different criteria for the local part of the email addresses.

 ## Output